Margaret I, Countess of Burgundy

 Margaret I (Marguerite; 1310 – 9 May 1382) was a Capetian princess who ruled as Countess of Burgundy and Artois from 1361 until her death.
 She was also countess of Flanders, Nevers and Rethel by marriage to Louis I of Flanders, and regent of Flanders during the minority of her son, Louis II, in 1346.

 Family

-Margaret was born in 1310, the second daughter of Countess Joan II of Burgundy and the future King Philip V of France.
-Her father ascended the French throne in 1316.
+Margaret was born in 1310, the second daughter of Countess Joan II of Burgundy and Philip, Count of Poitiers.
+Her father ascended the French throne in 1316 as Philip V of France.
 In 1320, Margaret married Count Louis I of Flanders.
 Her husband was dependent on her father in suppressing the rebellion of Nicolaas Zannekin.
 King Philip died in 1322, and the crown was inherited by her uncle, King Charles IV.

 Margaret's mother, Joan II, succeeded her own mother, Mahaut, as countess of Artois in 1329.
 Margaret's elder sister, Joan III, inherited the counties of Artois and Burgundy when their mother died in 1330.